GRAX Restore Upgraded

 Please refer to the new restore documentation.
 The new updates introduce amazing new features, drastic speed increase, and much more.

-Restoring data via GRAX is incredibly easy to do with a few clicks, but your Salesforce Admin and team will need to prepare the environment and ensure all considerations are taken into account.
-Unlike backing up data, restore involve modifying data in your Salesforce org (inserts/updates) which can have unintended consequences if the necessary preparation and validation is not done.
+Restoring data via GRAX is incredibly easy to do with a few clicks, but your Salesforce administrator and team needs to prepare the environment and ensure all considerations are taken into account.
+Unlike backing up data, restore involve modifying data in your Salesforce org (inserts/updates) which can have unintended consequences if the necessary preparation and validation isn't done.
 GRAX simply leverages standard Salesforce inserts and updates, but depending on the way your schema is constructed, there are several rules and cascading impacts that can affect your data.
-This article will give you a good idea of what to expect and best practices we have seen with customers that are successful with restoring across large amounts of data and with complex logic.
+This article gives an idea of what to expect and best practices we have seen with customers that are successful with restoring across large amounts of data and with complex logic.

-Let's take a look at some of the more common scenarios that you will want to test and validate to prep any environment where you will be restoring data:
+Let's take a look at some of the more common scenarios that you should test and validate to prep any environment where you plan to be restoring data:

 |Validation Rules||One of the most common scenarios is restoring a record that may have met all validations previously, but no longer meets and is blocked from insert/update|